Aftermath of the 2008 Mumbai attacks: Impact on Mumbai

 In the aftermath of the 2008 Mumbai attacks, all schools and colleges, and most offices were closed.
 The Bombay Stock Exchange and National Stock Exchange remained closed on 27 November 2008.
 Shooting of Bollywood films and TV series had also been halted in the city.
 Many international airlines temporarily discontinued operations to Mumbai, in the interest of passenger and crew safety.

+The release of the Hindi film Rab Ne Bana Di Jodi, was postponed in the aftermath of the attack and promotions were cancelled.
+During the preview, Shah Rukh Khan wept and condemned the attack, saying that he has no sympathy for those whose beliefs turn them to violence, and described the terrorists as "trying to snatch away what normal people do."
+He also stated that in the aftermath, people need a reason to smile while moving on with their lives.

 The Indian Cricket League's ongoing tournament in Ahmedabad was canceled.
 The two remaining One Day Internationals of the seven match series between the visiting England cricket team and India were cancelled.
 The visiting team flew home, but returned to continue the test series.
 However, the venue of the second India-England test match, scheduled on 19–23 December, was shifted from Mumbai to Chennai.
 The inaugural Twenty20 Champions League, scheduled from 3 to 10 December, Mumbai being one of the host cities, was postponed.
 The attacks have brought into significance the issue of 379 Indian boats and 336 fishermen apprehended by the Pakistan marine agency, for entering their waters.
 Nearly 200 of the boats have reportedly been auctioned, now recognised as a national security issue for India.
 On 28 November, Pakistan released 99 fishermen who were apprehended, as part of confidence building measures with India.
 There were threats to blow up ITC Fortune Hotel in Navi Mumbai, after Mumbai police received a bomb threat from terrorists.
 Rumours about further shootings at Chhatrapati Shivaji Terminus were doing the rounds in Mumbai on 28 November, and were widely reported by the news channels.
 The Railway Police denied these rumours, but stopped trains approaching CST.